Skip to contents

 Data

-For each 2020 census tract geography, sum the class-specific AADT for all intersecting roads, weighted by their intersecting lengths.
+For each 2020 census tract geography, sum the class-specific AADTM for all intersecting roads, weighted by their intersecting lengths.

 Metadata